plutobarski/shuup-api/docs/web_api.md

 Our permission class will read your configuration set through admin and will apply it on the selected endpoints.

-**Important**: Not only the access of the endpoint will be restricted but also the API documentation it provides will be restricted.
+**Important**: Not only the access of the endpoint will be restricted, but also the API documentation it provides will be restricted.

 The available access levels are: